 This week I have started a project working in an atelier, or studio, based in a Foundation stage of a large school.
 The Foundation stage is inspired by Reggio Emilia and the Atelier is kitted out with plenty of creative resources.
 I didn’t quite know how this was going to start this week.
 I knew the staff and some of the children from a Forest School project in the spring but I noticed how wary many of the children were of a stranger in their nursery and reception.

-seen it done before to say “Woah!
-That’s sick!”
+Leaf rubbing isn't novel, but was still amazing enough for a child who had never seen it done before to say “Woah!
+That’s sick!” |

 I felt that it would be hard to work from a child led point of view until I got to know the children and they got to know me and that lots of exciting projects wouldn't develop until this relationship developed.
 The first morning I caught up with a few old friends and we drew and made leaf rubbings as we chatted about our memories of going to the woods.
 In particular the children remembered cooking popcorn over a fire during the last session.
 It was exciting to hear the memories of a boy who previously chose not to speak in nursery and gradually, as he gained confidence and enthusiasm during the Forest School project chose to talk to us in the woods and then in back in the setting.
 Now, he chatted away about the things he remembered and introduced me to his friends.